 One book which fits the bill is The First Five Pages by Noah Lukeman.

 It was recommended to me a few years ago by Nik Perring, and I love it because it showed me I could ‘learn’ to write good prose.
 It doesn’t have to be all inspiration from the muse.
 There are techniques.
 Knowing that made me keen to discover more.

-So I’ve dug out a first draft of my novel, Fury, to find examples of seven useful things I’ve learned:-
+So I’ve dug out a first draft of my novel, Wolf Soul, to find examples of seven useful things I’ve learned:-

 1. Too Much Information – don’t cram everything into one sentence

 “He’d just got back inside when he heard a mournful sound on the autumn winds.”

 I took out the action and gave the description its own sentence.